 Combine everything except for 1/4 cup chopped pickled jalapeños in a high-speed blender like a Vitamix.
 Start with 1 teaspoon salt.
 Blend until very smooth.

-Transfer mixture to saucepan and put on the stove over medium-low heat.
+If blender does not heat mixture, transfer to saucepan and put on the stove over medium-low heat.
 Add 1/4 cup chopped pickled jalapeños.
 Heat until desired consistency, stirring constantly so as not to burn the bottom.
 Taste and add extra salt if desired.

 If on a strict paleo diet or if you must avoid nightshade, swap the 1 cup white potato for 1 cup mashed, steamed cauliflower.